 These outdoorsy bags are a must-have when doing a nature trek.
 For small and nearby daytime walks, they may be not much of a necessity.
 However, in overnight cases or when traveling as a group or a family, these are much needed.

 They are classified depending on the duration of use.
-Usually, smaller rucksacks are only applicable in shorter treks, while bigger ones can be utilized for days at a time.
+Usually, smaller rucksacks are only applicable in shorter treks, while bigger ones can be utilised for days at a time.

 It is vital to list first the intended materials or tools to bring and place in a rucksack before deciding which model and size to purchase.
 Nowadays, a lot of bags for trekking are affordable enough, so one might pick a larger-than-usual rucksack for use.